debsubdavis/hydropho-natics/poc/vggish/README.md

 5. create initial clusters of data (12/12-13)

 ## Concerns
-1. Multiple sound are labeled in each image?
-How do we attribute the sounds to particular cuts of the wav files?
+1. VGGish will cut the wav files into ~1 second duration clips.
+How do we match the cuts back to the original WAV files and label the data?
+2. What happens to the "dead time" in each file where there are no sounds?

 ## Check out:
 Where VGGIsh lives - https://github.com/tensorflow/models/tree/master/research/audioset/vggish